-You can also download the 2018 Union Directory of Printers and Mailers prepared by the Southern California Allied Printing Trades Council.
-It also contains printers in Northern California.
+- prepared by the Southern California Allied Printing Trades Council.
+It also lists union printers in Northern California.

 We suggest finding a union printer near you.
 Develop a working relationship so you have someone to call on when the need arises.
 Insist that your printed pieces carry the union bug.

 You also have a choice with promotional products and the same union label standards apply.
 By nature these type of vendors are usually brokers and offer a wide range of products to many types of organizations.
 It’s incumbent upon you to ask for union-made products made in America.
 Here are two tried and true recommendations in California.